LACMIP/emu/docs/_documentation/taxonomy.md

 : LACMIP uses this field to track specific collecting localities where this taxon is known to occur.
 These should be listed e.g. "CIT 1154" or "LACMIP 363, LACMIP 8099."

 Remarks
 : The bulk of your comments will go in this field, because it is where we record information about the geographic and stratigraphic occurrence.
-Format this as "STATE: Formation: Subunit", repeating all higher levels for each occurrence.
-Ex: "CALIFORNIA: Ladd Fm: Baker Canyon; CALIFORNIA: Ladd FM: Holz Shale."
+Format this as "**STATE: Formation: Subunit**", repeating all higher levels for each occurrence.
+Ex: "CALIFORNIA: Ladd Fm: Baker Canyon**;** CALIFORNIA: Ladd FM: Holz Shale."
 Formations and subunits should be formatted in line with lithostratigraphic information in the LACMIP Sites module.

+: No longer accepted ("antiquated") or highly suspect occurences should be flagged using square brackets, as shown in the following images:\

+{% include figure image_path="/assets/images/taxonomy_antiquated.png" alt="Citations tab of the EMu taxonomy module" caption="Screenshot of the *Citations* tab of the Taxonomy module, showing how to enter antiquated taxon occurence(s) in the *Remarks* field." %}

+{% include figure image_path="/assets/images/taxonomy_dubius_occurence.png" alt="Citations tab of the EMu taxonomy module" caption="Screenshot of the *Citations* tab of the Taxonomy module, showing how to enter antiquated taxon occurence(s) in the *Remarks* field." %}

 Primary Citation
 : Check "Yes" for the single citation that best represents this taxon.
 In other words, if a colleague needed to know more information about this taxon, what is the best reference you could refer them to.